embee8/ttn-xively-connector/README.md

 A Node.js application that connects The Things Network and Xively.

 ## What it does
-This application is a MQTT bridge between the TTN and Xively brokers.
-Given that the two platforms are structured in a slightly different way, the application allows to model a mapping between devices and channels.
+In essence, XiLoRa is a bridge between the TTN and Xively MQTT brokers.
+Given that the two platforms are structured in a slightly different way, XiLoRa allows you to create your custom mapping between devices and channels.

 ## Deployment
+Use the button below to deploy the application to Heroku.
+The Postgres add-on that will be installed alongside the Node.js application will be provisioned as a free `hobby-dev` instance [plan info](https://devcenter.heroku.com/articles/heroku-postgres-plans).

-Clone the project to run it locally or use the provided Heroku button to deploy it in the cloud.
+You can also clone the project and run it locally with the command `node server.js`, but you need to make sure that the application database is running and accessible.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/embee8/ttn-xively-connector/tree/master)